zilverline/sequent/docs/docs/modelling-the-domain.md

 This is as expected, since we haven't told Sequent about this unique constraint yet.
-So to enforce uniqueness of the author's username define it as a unique key on the `Author` aggregate by adding the following declarations to the `Author`:
+So to enforce uniqueness of the author's username define it as a unique key on the `Author` aggregate by adding the following declarations to the `Author` in `lib/author/author.rb` file:

 ```ruby
 attr_reader :email